cobriniklab/seuratTools/README.md

 ## Perform dimension reduction

-chevreulSeurat also implements a standardized dimension reduction step to select variable features at a user-specified threshold and perform PCA, tSNE, and UMAP.
+seuFullLengthViz also implements a standardized dimension reduction step to select variable features at a user-specified threshold and perform PCA, tSNE, and UMAP.
 The default assay the dimension reduction is being run on is “gene”.